ahn-sujin/Portfolio-Wconcept/README.md

 # Portfolio-Wconcept

-This work was created by copying and implementing an existing site.
+This work was created by copying and implementing an existing site. (by ahn-sujin)

 ## About